graceytlin/intern-blog/README.md

-Previously, this website a question submission page utilising Ably API and emailjs, which can be seen in ```pages/QuestionsPage```
+Previously, this website featured a question submission page utilising Ably API and emailjs, which can be seen in ```pages/QuestionsPage```
 1) Create a .env file in the root folder
 2) Add your Ably API key by adding the line<br/>